Darkzarich/microservice-course-assigment-2/part1-postgres/README.md

-# Homework: Application resiliency (Part A, extended example for Postgres)
+# Homework: Application fault tolerance.
+Part A, the extended example for Postgres

 ## Goal